rortizv/rortizv/README.md

 ### Hi there 👋

-I’m a software engineer with more than 3 years of experience in software design, development and testing using Angular, Typescript, and Ionic for web and mobile applications; proficient in developing and maintaining REST APIs using .NET (C#) and Django (Python).
-Microsoft Azure Fundamentals certified, and actively expanding my cloud skill set by learning to implement AI solutions and services.
-Committed to delivering high-quality solutions, with a meticulous attention to detail and a passion for continuous learning and growth.
+I’m a software engineer with nearly 4 years of experience in software design, development, maintenance, testing, deployment and cloud monitoring.
+My expertise spans web and mobile applications development using Angular, TypeScript, and Ionic in client side, as well as backend development and maintenance of RESTful APIs using Python (Django), .C# (.Net) and JavaScript (NodeJs).
+I am a Microsoft Azure Certified professional with skills to implement Azure AI cloud solutions to enhance application capabilities and user experience.

 - 💬 Ask me about how to cook pasta carbonara or margaretha.